nickvalli/GAM-User-Offboarding/README.md

 - calendar-json.googleapis.com

-Change the destination file location to your desired location for gyb backups.
+Change the destination file locations to your desired location for Gmail backups and ownership transfers You can change the domain field in the GAM config file to input the user's name instead of username + domain, although this might not work for the gyb commands.

-You can change the domain field in the GAM config file to input the user's name instead of username + domain, although this might not work for the gyb commands.
+Also written in Powershell but no longer working on it.